JamesSkemp/phaser-battle-inf/README.md

 Next run `npm install` in the root directory to install the various dependencies.

-Run `gulp` after modifying code to populate the **dist** directory with the final site contents.
+Run `gulp` after modifying code to populate the **public** directory with the final site contents.
 Or run `npm run build-dev` or `npm run build` (for production) to populate the final site contents.

-If you'd like to run a simple web server, install http-server via `npm install http-server -g`, which can then be run from the dist directory by running `http-server`.
+If you'd like to run a simple web server, install http-server via `npm install http-server -g`, which can then be run from the public directory by running `http-server`.

 ## Upgrading Phaser
 To upgrade Phaser 3 run `npm upgrade phaser` (passing `--save` if you wish to update the package.json).